 Disputes or fees for access to the private road

-You may have to pay for access if there is a gap between the private road boundary and the nearest public road.
+You may have to pay for access if there is a gap between the private road boundary and the nearest public one.

 Buying A Property?
 FREE Step-By-Step Platform